 HEATS was completed in 2009 and a final report from the Principal Investigators at the University of Texas School of Public Health – Houston was issued on October 31, 2009.

-Files linked from this page are in Portable Document Format (PDF).
+In Portable Document Format (PDF).

 Presentation on Final Report